comychitz/knowledge/crypto_currencies/README.md

       altcoins are separate currencies with their own separate blockchain while tokens operate on top of a blockchain that facilitates the creation of decentralized applications.
+    * The purpose of a token is to allow access to a computer application.
+For example, an individual must own a number of bitcoins in order to be able to perform any transaction on the Bitcoin network.
+Tokens in Dapps do not represent any underlying asset, they do not give rights to a dividend, and no equity is represented through them.
+Although the value of a Dapp token may increase or decrease over time, tokens are not equity securities.
     * ICOs - Initial Coin Offerings are actually token offerings to the public

+### Terminology & Related Topics
 * white paper vs yellow paper
     * white paper is higher level, less techy
     * yellow paper is like a research level paper, has all the details, etc.